mailcow/mailcow-dockerized-docs/docs/firststeps-disable_ipv6.md

-This is **ONLY** recommended if you do not have an IPv6 enabled network!
+This is **ONLY** recommended if you do not have an IPv6 enabled network on your host!

 If IPv6 MUST be disabled to fit a network, open `docker-compose.yml`, search for `enable_ipv6`...